 Lanzarote is the fourth largest of the Canary Islands and sits in the Atlantic Ocean about 125 km off the west coast of Africa.
 It’s a small island with remarkable volcanic landscapes and pretty much good weather all year round.
-As well as some gorgeous beaches, white-washed villages and fishing ports the island is home to some unique visitor attractions.
+As well as some gorgeous beaches, white-washed villages, luxury villas and fishing ports the island is home to some unique visitor attractions.
 Here are my top five sights to see in Lanzarote…

 When I visited Lanzarote I discovered that this little island has some unusual and fascinating sights.
 A small island at just 60 km (37 mi) long and 25 km (16 mi) wide it’s ideal to explore by car.
 Here are my top five things to see and do in Lanzarote.

 Lanzarote’s famous architect, César Manrique, had a major influence on the island’s planning regulations and he lobbied successfully to make sure that any new buildings are in keeping with the island’s traditional colours and style.
 His ethos was to combine art and nature in a unique way and on a sustainable level.
 No high-rise buildings are allowed which means the coastline has no ugly tower-blocks which gives the island a more traditional feel.
 Some of Lanzarote’s top sights include those created by César Manrique so I’m going to start with some of them.

 1. Jardin de Cactus

 A visit to the Cactus garden, even if you’re not that into cacti, is a fun way to fill an hour ot two.
 The Jardin de Cactus is a César Manrique creation built into an old quarry; a perfect example of architecture integrated into the landscape.
 It’s in the north of the island between Mala and Guatiza.